Physics

 Mass Energy Relation:

 • Albert Einstein was an American scientist.
 He was born in Germany.
-He was given Nobel Prize of Physics in 1921.
+He was given the Nobel Prize in Physics in 1921.

 More Related Articles